arpitbbhayani/articles/blogs/function-overloading.md

 In the snippet above, the `key` function returns a tuple that uniquely identifies the function in the codebase and holds

- - module of the function
+ - the module of the function
  - class to which the function belongs
  - name of the function
  - number of arguments the function accepts